4rkal/blog/content/posts/thisblog.md

 After your name servers have been changed and everything is done, in your domain dashboard select SSL/TLS.
 Just select full encryption.

 # Hosting our site.
 First create a github account.
 Head to github.com for that.
-You will also have to install {{< link "https://git-scm.com/" git>}}
+You will also have to install [git](https://git-scm.com/)

 After you have done that navigate to your blog’s root directory and type:
 ```